ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Dockerizing a Node.js Application for Production (2026 Complete Guide) - <a href="https://medium.com/@chiragmehta900/dockerizing-a-node-js-application-for-production-2026-complete-guide-0d63ca5a71af?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Node.js Stream Is Working Perfectly.
+That’s Why It’s Killing Your Process. - <a href="https://medium.com/@tharunbalaji110/your-node-js-stream-is-working-perfectly-thats-why-it-s-killing-your-process-075e606b541a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chirag Mehta`**
+✍️ **posted by `Tharunbalaji`**

-<blockquote>If you’re deploying a Node.js app in 2026 and you’re NOT using Docker…
+<blockquote>It was a Saturday evening, the kind where you convince yourself you’re being productive by working on something that doesn’t matter yet.
+I…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Building a Terminal UI with Ink: A Beginner-Friendly Tutorial - <a href="https://juniarto-samsudin.medium.com/building-a-terminal-ui-with-ink-a-beginner-friendly-tutorial-1581041c7168?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Implementing a Redis-Backed Login Lockout System in Node.js - <a href="https://medium.com/@yashpouranik124/implementing-a-redis-backed-login-lockout-system-in-node-js-76f6b342452d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Juniarto Samsudin`**
+✍️ **posted by `Yash Pouranik`**

-<blockquote>If you already know React, Ink feels surprisingly familiar.
-If you do not know React, that is still fine.
-Ink lets you build terminal…
+<blockquote>Authentication endpoints are prime targets for brute-force and credential-stuffing attacks.
+If an API does not track and rate-limit failed…
 Continue reading on Medium »</blockquote>

 <h3>3.
-The Finance App That Works for You, Not Against You  - <a href="https://medium.com/@amir.aghdam/the-finance-app-that-works-for-you-not-against-you-2cb2ab2acd83?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building for Scale: Engineering, Architecture, and the Journey Behind VeloceDB - <a href="https://medium.com/@sahil27raj/building-for-scale-engineering-architecture-and-the-journey-behind-velocedb-e572b84846fb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amir Aghdam`**
+✍️ **posted by `Sahilraj`**

-<blockquote>How I used the Teller API, Node.js, and a glassmorphism dashboard to take full control of my finances — without handing my data to anyone
+<blockquote>In the fast-paced world of software engineering, there is a distinct line between using tools and understanding exactly how they work…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Barrel Files in JavaScript: Pros, Cons, and When to Use Them - <a href="https://rahuulmiishra.medium.com/barrel-files-in-javascript-pros-cons-and-when-to-use-them-6efbeb22a8b6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+From Zero to 3 Production-Ready Microservices in Minutes with Xenosis - <a href="https://medium.com/@vujovic.andrija.b/from-zero-to-3-production-ready-microservices-in-minutes-with-xenosis-8cd5eeff8c1c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Frontend Master`**
+✍️ **posted by `Andrija Vujovic`**

-<blockquote>A plain English guide to those index.js files that re-export everything.
-What they are, why they can quietly slow your build, and how to…
+<blockquote>Full working examples: github.com/aVujovic/xenosis/tree/main/examples/ts
 Continue reading on Medium »</blockquote>

 <h3>5.
-Express: tudo o que você precisa saber antes de criar seu servidor - <a href="https://medium.com/@gabrielmluz56/express-tudo-o-que-voc%C3%AA-precisa-saber-antes-de-criar-seu-servidor-67ff4f907c66?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Complete Guide to Installing Node.js on Windows (Fix PowerShell & Permission Errors) - <a href="https://medium.com/@miss-kniz/complete-guide-to-installing-node-js-on-windows-fix-powershell-permission-errors-6117be3b889e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gabrielmluz`**
+✍️ **posted by `Miss Kniz (Mehak Fatima Naqvi)`**

-<blockquote>Um guia prático de arquitetura em camadas, TypeScript e boas práticas de desenvolvimento.
+<blockquote>If you are starting your web development journey, one of the first things you need is Node.js.
+But for many beginners, installing Node.js…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Node.js Event Loop Architecture — How a Single-Threaded Runtime Handles Massive Concurrency - <a href="https://medium.com/@duttabipul927/node-js-event-loop-architecture-how-a-single-threaded-runtime-handles-massive-concurrency-4b13f37ce4aa?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Don’t let a billion RAG docs drown your 25-result pipeline - <a href="https://medium.com/@admilsoncossa/dont-let-a-billion-rag-docs-drown-your-25-result-pipeline-323975620bb2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Raj Dutta`**
+✍️ **posted by `Admilson Cossa`**

-<blockquote>When I first started working with Node.js, one thing didn’t sit right with me:
+<blockquote>Last time we showed how to terminate non-cooperative CPU work at the worker boundary.
+This article stays cooperative but adds the missing…
 Continue reading on Medium »</blockquote>

 <h3>7.
-Your API Will Fail Under Load — Here Is How I Proved It - <a href="https://medium.com/@kp9810113/your-api-will-fail-under-load-here-is-how-i-proved-it-ca1ad5d80d00?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js ve Qdrant ile Basit Bir RAG Sistemi Geliştirmek - <a href="https://medium.com/@ismailcankaratas/node-js-ve-qdrant-ile-basit-bir-rag-sistemi-geli%C5%9Ftirmek-19c7e1e256df?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Concurrent Mind`**
+✍️ **posted by `İsmail Can Karataş`**

-<blockquote>We had spent six weeks building that feature.
-The design was clean.
-The code review was thorough.
-The staging environment ran flawlessly…
+<blockquote>Büyük dil modelleri (LLM’ler) tek başına her şeyi bilemez.
+Eğitim tarihinden sonraki verilere erişemezler, şirket içi dokümanları…
 Continue reading on Medium »</blockquote>

+<h3>8.
+Intro to Inside `npm start`- building and scaling simple systems - <a href="https://medium.com/@dubeygaurav0506/intro-to-inside-npm-start-building-and-scaling-simple-systems-095b8f31ec8b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Gaurav Dubey`**

+<blockquote>A practical backend engineering series where we evolve a simple app into a production-grade system while learning the principles that…
+Continue reading on Medium »</blockquote>

+<h3>9.
+Building Production-Grade Microservices: Patterns Every Developer Must Know in 2026. - <a href="https://medium.com/@tarxemo/building-production-grade-microservices-patterns-every-developer-must-know-in-2026-3a388b5377e6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Tarxemo`**

+<blockquote>Building Production-Grade Microservices: Patterns Every Developer Must Know in 2026
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Pemrograman Website 3 — Form Submission dan Data Handling Website Spectra - <a href="https://medium.com/@hanifabdillah2212/pemrograman-website-3-form-submission-dan-data-handling-website-spectra-eeca173a2a45?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Frontend Is Organized Around Routes Instead of Workflows — And It’s Creating Architectural… - <a href="https://medium.com/angular-engineering/your-frontend-is-organized-around-routes-instead-of-workflows-and-its-creating-architectural-d8280b008430?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Dipak Ahirav`**

+<blockquote>When pages become the center of architecture, business flows become fragmented and difficult to scale.
+Continue reading on Angular Engineering »</blockquote>

+<h3>2.
+How to Learn Any New Tech Stack Faster as a Developer - <a href="https://meetpan1048.medium.com/how-to-learn-any-new-tech-stack-faster-as-a-developer-70154ac3a0ef?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hanif Abdillah Alatas`**
+✍️ **posted by `Meet`**

-<blockquote>Hanif Abdillah Alatas_2420506041_Rombel 3
+<blockquote>The fastest developers are not the smartest people in the room.
 Continue reading on Medium »</blockquote>

-<h3>2.
-React Query Deep Dive: Advanced Patterns, Caching Strategies, Optimistic Updates, Infinite Queries… - <a href="https://medium.com/web-tech-journals/react-query-deep-dive-advanced-patterns-caching-strategies-optimistic-updates-infinite-queries-6641a4209712?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rakesh Kumar`**

-<blockquote>Most React developers use React Query like a fetch wrapper.
-Senior engineers use it like a distributed state synchronization engine.
-Continue reading on Web Tech Journals »</blockquote>

 <h3>3.
-12 Advanced TypeScript Features That 90% of Developers Ignore (Until They Join a Senior Team) - <a href="https://javascript.plainenglish.io/12-advanced-typescript-features-that-90-of-developers-ignore-until-they-join-a-senior-team-904ac34ea888?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Learning Backend Development Changed How I Think - <a href="https://medium.com/@meetkhatri2023/why-learning-backend-development-changed-how-i-think-9701cbb7e2d3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AshokReddy `**
+✍️ **posted by `Meet Khatri`**

-<blockquote>I spent years writing “working” TypeScript.
-Then I discovered features that transformed how I think about code architecture, safety, and…
+<blockquote>Backend development taught me that real systems are not built with screens — they are built with structure, logic, and reliability.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Introducing writer-cli: a tool I built from scratch to blog in the terminal! - <a href="https://brennanbrown.medium.com/introducing-writer-cli-a-tool-i-built-from-scratch-to-blog-in-the-terminal-fc0aef58456d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Application Has Too Many Side Effects — And It’s Becoming Unpredictable - <a href="https://medium.com/angular-engineering/your-application-has-too-many-side-effects-and-its-becoming-unpredictable-42f6abef83eb?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Brennan Kenneth Brown`**
+✍️ **posted by `Dipak Ahirav`**

-<blockquote>After finding the tildeverse and the Tilde.town feels engine, I decided to build my own simple command-line tool for blogging that handles…
+<blockquote>The more hidden side effects your system has, the harder it becomes to debug, scale, and trust.
-Continue reading on Medium »</blockquote>
+Continue reading on Angular Engineering »</blockquote>

 <h3>5.
-10 Skills That Made Me Rich as a Web Developer (And No, It Wasn’t Just Coding) - <a href="https://medium.com/@baheer224/10-skills-that-made-me-rich-as-a-web-developer-and-no-it-wasnt-just-coding-d7667ac8ed69?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What ChatGPT Gets Wrong When You Ask It to Audit Your SEO - <a href="https://medium.com/@joshuarg007/what-chatgpt-gets-wrong-when-you-ask-it-to-audit-your-seo-0f6ee522b70c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `TechByRahmat`**
+✍️ **posted by `Joshuarg`**

-<blockquote>For years, I thought becoming a successful web developer meant mastering more programming languages.
-I was wrong.
-The skills that changed…
+<blockquote>We ran the experiment on our own site.
+The audit looked thorough.
+The math doesn’t survive a 60-second fact check.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Your Frontend Is Tightly Coupled to the Backend — And That’s a Scalability Risk - <a href="https://medium.com/angular-engineering/your-frontend-is-tightly-coupled-to-the-backend-and-thats-a-scalability-risk-d03b4f714df1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+FrankenPHP: The Hidden Gem Revolutionizing Modern Web Development - <a href="https://medium.com/@nanda_amanta/frankenphp-the-hidden-gem-revolutionizing-modern-web-development-ba065f0b45b0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dipak Ahirav`**
+✍️ **posted by `I Putu Nanda Amanta`**

-<blockquote>When frontend architecture depends too heavily on backend structure, every backend change becomes a frontend crisis.
+<blockquote>Move over PHP-FPM.
+There’s a new application server in town, and it borrows the best tricks from Go and Caddy.
-Continue reading on Angular Engineering »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>7.
-Vue’s v-model Is More Powerful Than You Think — Here’s Everything You’re Missing - <a href="https://sadiqueali.medium.com/vues-v-model-is-more-powerful-than-you-think-here-s-everything-you-re-missing-55c876ae3636?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Modern Businesses Need AI-Powered Software Solutions in 2026 - <a href="https://medium.com/@nomimehar667/why-modern-businesses-need-ai-powered-software-solutions-in-2026-a3782ae2f7d7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sadique Ali`**
+✍️ **posted by `Devcin`**

-<blockquote>Custom v-model components, multiple v-model bindings, v-model modifiers, the defineModel() macro, and the patterns that make form-heavy…
+<blockquote>Technology is evolving faster than ever, and businesses that fail to adapt are already falling behind.
+In 2026, companies are no longer…
 Continue reading on Medium »</blockquote>

 <h3>8.
-Your Frontend Dependency Problems Are Quietly Destroying Your Architecture - <a href="https://medium.com/angular-engineering/your-frontend-dependency-problems-are-quietly-destroying-your-architecture-431d0a43baa0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Roblox Script Ecosystem: How Developers Share Scripts Today - <a href="https://medium.com/@hesapdogrulama37/the-roblox-script-ecosystem-how-developers-share-scripts-today-bfb1807fe4d6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dipak Ahirav`**
+✍️ **posted by `robloxtive`**

-<blockquote>Most frontend architectures don’t collapse from business logic — they collapse from uncontrolled dependencies.
+<blockquote>Roblox scripting has become one of the most active areas in game development communities.
+Thousands of developers create and share scripts…
-Continue reading on Angular Engineering »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>